EmmaFrith/guess-the-artist/README.md

 The game features 10 paintings, each with 4 multiple choice answers.

-After selecting a choice, you'll receive a 'correct' or 'incorrect' message.
-There is also a sound associated with each.
+After selecting a choice, there is:

+* a 'correct' or 'incorrect' message
+* a different sound depending on whether you're correct or not

+You can only guess once for each question.

 Your score will go up by one with each correct answer.